zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

         return new CustomStorage();
     }

-The previous example shows the configuration within a library that uses a different storage method than the default (InMemory).
+The previous example shows the configuration within a library that uses a different storage method than the default (inmemory).

 It is possible to provide the custom implementation through the `-Dloader.path` property provided on startup of the Caching service.

 ## How to start the service

 By default, the Caching service starts along with the other Zowe components.
 To prevent the Caching service from starting, set the following parameter to `false`:

 `zowe_apiml_caching_service_start`

 This parameter is defined in the ansible playbooks.

-When you set this parameter to `false`, the parameter appends to the `instance.env` configuration file, which is used  and at Zowe start time.
+When you set this parameter to `false`, the parameter appends to the `instance.env` configuration file, which is used at Zowe start time.

 ## Methods to use the Caching service API